Skip to content

 This isn’t discretionary.
 It’s a regulation made under paragraph 6 of Schedule 2 to the Children Act 1989.
 The LA must provide short breaks as part of its duty to safeguard and promote the welfare of disabled children and their families.

-Despite this legal requirement, research from Contact shows that more than half of parent carers have never received any short break services.
+Despite this legal requirement, research from the Disabled Children’s Partnership shows that more than half of parent carers (around 53%) have never accessed any short break services.
 The duty exists on paper but isn’t delivered in practice for most families.

 What short breaks look like